Regnery Publishing

 Regnery Publishing is a politically conservative book publisher based in Washington, D.C.
-The company was founded by Henry Regnery in 1947, and is now a division of radio broadcaster Salem Media Group.
-It is led by President & Publisher Thomas Spence.
-Regnery has published books by former Republican Party chairman Haley Barbour, Ann Coulter, Sarah Palin, former Speaker of the United States House of Representatives Newt Gingrich, columnist Michelle Malkin, Robert Spencer, pundit David Horowitz, U.S. Senator Ted Cruz, former U.S. Vice President Mike Pence and his family, U.S. Senator Josh Hawley, and Barbara Olson.
+The company was founded by Henry Regnery in 1947.
+In December 2023, Regnery was acquired from Salem Media Group by Skyhorse Publishing, with Skyhorse president Tony Lyons becoming Regnery's publisher.

+Regnery has published books by Haley Barbour, Ann Coulter, Ted Cruz, Newt Gingrich, Josh Hawley, David Horowitz, Michelle Malkin, Barbara Olson, Sarah Palin, Mike Pence, Robert Spencer, and others.

 History

+20th century

 Regnery Publishing has existed as a series of companies associated with Henry Regnery.
-The first, Henry Regnery Company, was founded in Chicago in 1947 and split in 1977, forming Regnery Gateway Inc. and Contemporary Books Inc. Under the leadership of Henry Regnery's son, Alfred Regnery, Regnery Gateway became the modern-day Regnery Publishing.
+The first, Henry Regnery Company, was founded in Chicago in 1947 and split in 1977, forming Regnery Gateway Inc. and Contemporary Books Inc. Under the leadership of Henry Regnery's son, Alfred Regnery, Regnery Gateway became the present-day Regnery Publishing.

-Henry Regnery Company (1947–77)

 After helping to found Human Events as a weekly newsletter, Regnery began publishing monthly pamphlets and books.
 Some of the first pamphlets he published, including a reprint of a speech by University of Chicago president Robert M. Hutchins, criticized the harsh treatment of Germans and Japanese both in popular attitudes and in postwar administration of the former Axis countries.

 Regnery published the pamphlets and some books under the name Human Events Associates in 1946.
 He began publishing under his own name in September 1947.
-The first book published by the Henry Regnery Company was by socialist Victor Gollancz, who ran the Left Book Club in Britain.
+The first book published by the Henry Regnery Company was by socialist Victor Gollancz, who ran the Left Book Club in Great Britain.
 A man of Jewish heritage, Gollancz was appalled at the bombing of German civilians late in the war and by the treatment of the country afterward.
-Gollancz published In Darkest Germany in Britain but was unable to find an American publisher for his unpopular ideas.
+Gollancz published In Darkest Germany in Britain but was unable to find an American publisher for his ideas.
 He approached Regnery, who agreed to publish it.
 Regnery subsequently published the U.S. edition of Our Threatened Values by Gollancz.